-Mercury Insurance Brokers Ltd is authorised and regulated by the Financial Conduct Authority (FCA), our firm reference number is 507931.
+Mercury Insurance Brokers is a trading name of CoverMy Ltd which is authorised and regulated by the Financial Conduct Authority (FCA), our firm reference number is 507931.
 We are also registered with the Information Commissioners Office (ICO) under reference number Z3279216.

 Protecting your privacy and the security of your personal information is very important to us.
-For the purposes of this policy, personal data or data may include both personal data, such as your name, address, date of birth, claims history and “special” categories of data such as information about offences, criminal or motoring convictions and medical conditions.
+For the purposes of this policy, we will obtain and process your data which may include both personal data, such as your name, address, date of birth, claims history and “special” categories of data such as information about offences, criminal or motoring convictions and medical conditions.

 How do we obtain your data?

 We receive your personal data either directly from you, a third party you have asked to act on your behalf or other parties named on the insurance policy.
 We may also receive data from other insurers or insurance brokers you have dealt with in the past, for example, if we request them to provide us with proof of your no claims bonus.
 We will also receive your data if you have used the services of a price comparison website.

 Your data may also be obtained from credit reference agencies, such as Experian, or debt tracing agencies.